milos85vasic/Server-Factory-Parallels-Utils/README.md

 - 'Uncompressed', used to contain [Parallels](https://www.parallels.com/) images (.pvm)

 When you install new system, copy its .pvm file into the 'Uncompressed' directory.
-Keep separate directories containing working images and 'matrices'.
-All contained inside `image_location.settings` settings directory are matrices.
-So, for example, your `image_location.settings` can point to:
-`/Volumes/Your_Drive/Parallels/Images` directory, while all working images (ones that are executed and used in regular work) can be located in:
+Keep separate directories containing working images (virtual machines) and 'matrices'.
+All contained inside the directory defined in  `image_location.settings` are matrices.
+So, for example, your `image_location.settings` can point to: `/Volumes/Your_Drive/Parallels/Images` directory, while all working images  (ones that are executed and used in regular work) can be located in:
 `/Volumes/Your_Drive/Parallels/Using`.
 Paths that you will use are absolutely up to you.

 Once `publish_images.sh` is executed all [Parallels](https://www.parallels.com/) images located under 'Uncompressed' directory will be compressed into